Best Adjustable Dumbbells | Helping You Choose

 5. Bent-over dumbbell rows for back strength

-7. Tricep extensions for arm strength
+7. Tricep extensions to develop arm strength

 Balance and Stability Exercises

-2. Shoulder stand press: Stand on one leg and shoulder press.
+2. Shoulder stand press: One-leg shoulder press.

 3. Farmer’s walks: Dumbbell walks with good posture and head up.

-Ensure Adequate Rest and Recovery
+Provide Adequate Rest and Recovery

-Pair With Cardiovascular Exercise
+Use With Cardio Exercise

 Safety Tips for Seniors Using Adjustable Dumbbells